Skip to contents

 Adding endpoints

 Users can add endpoints using the function add_endpoint("filename").
 When running this function, filename is added to the .worcs project file, and its checksum is computed so that any changes to the contents of the file can be detected.
+Note that checksums change in response to any change to a file, no matter how trivial it may seem to us.
+Thus, if there is any randomness in your analysis (ranging from Monte Carlo estimation, bootstrapping, or even just jittering dots in a plot), or any rounding error down to the 15th decimal, the checksum will change.
+Be mindful of this, and only add endpoints that you are quite sure will not vary due to randomness.

-It is also possible to specify multiple endpoints.
+It is possible to specify multiple endpoints.
 For example, maybe the user has finalized the analyses, and wants to track reproducibility for the analysis results - but still wants to make changes to the text of the manuscript without breaking reproducibility checks.
 In this case, it is useful to track files that contain analysis results instead of the rendered manuscript.
 Imagine these are intermediary files with analysis results:

 • descriptives.csv: A file with the descriptive statistics of study variables